E-r-1-c/networking-labs/01-layer2-switching/02-inter-vlan-routing-roas-svi/README.md

 ## Overview

-This lab compares two methods of routing traffic between VLANs:
+This lab demonstrates two methods of routing traffic between VLANs so devices in separate Layer 2 networks can communicate:

-- **Router-on-a-Stick (ROAS)** using router subinterfaces
+- Router-on-a-Stick (ROAS) using router subinterfaces over an 802.1Q trunk
-- **Switch Virtual Interfaces (SVIs)** on a multilayer switch
+- Switch Virtual Interfaces (SVIs) using Layer 3 interfaces on a multilayer switch

-Two disconnected networks were built.
-Both use the same VLANs and addressing plan so each method can be configured and tested independently.
+Two disconnected networks were built using the same VLANs and addressing plan.
+One network uses Router-on-a-Stick, while the other uses SVIs, allowing each method to be configured and tested separately.
+Because the networks are not connected, the same VLAN IDs and IP addresses can be used in both without causing conflicts.

 ---